HimanshuYadav-01/KubernetesStudy/README.md

 - **probes.yml** – Its checks whether server is ready to serve , restarts pod depending of type of probe configuration.

 ---

+### 5. `cluster-administration/` 🛡️
+Contains manifests for Kubernetes cluster access, permissions, and custom resources:

+- **role.yml** – Defines a set of permissions (verbs on resources) within a specific namespace.
+- **rolebinding.yml** – Binds a Role to a user, group, or ServiceAccount within a namespace.
+- **serviceAccount.yml** – Creates a ServiceAccount for pod authentication and access control.
+- **customResourceDefinition.crd** – Defines custom Kubernetes resources (CRDs) that extend the API with domain-specific objects.